ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 Upon receiving the DNS update request, the DM reads the DS RRset in the Update section.
 The DM checks ZNAME corresponds to the parent zone.
-The DM SHOULD ignore the Pre-requisite and Additional Data sections, if present.
+The DM MUST ignore the Pre-requisite and Additional Data sections, if present.
 The DM MAY update the TTL value before updating the DS RRset in the parent zone.
 Upon a successful update, the DM should return a NOERROR response as a commitment to update the parent zone with the provided DS.
 An error indicates the MD does not update the DS, and the HNA needs to act accordingly or other method should be used by the HNA.

-The regular DNS error message SHOULD be returned to the HNA when an error occurs.
+The regular DNS error message MUST be returned to the HNA when an error occurs.
 In particular a FORMERR is returned when a format error is found, this includes when unexpected RRSets are added or when RRsets are missing.
 A SERVFAIL error is returned when a internal error is encountered.
 A NOTZONE error is returned when update and Zone sections are not coherent, a NOTAUTH error is returned when the DM is not authoritative for the Zone section.